-A person or organisation that provides investment advice to individuals and who are registered with the Securities Exchange Board of India (SEBI) is called a Registered Investment Advisor (RIA).
+A person or organization that provides investment advice to individuals who are registered with the Securities Exchange Board of India (SEBI) is called a Registered Investment Advisor (RIA).

 RIAs provide financial planning assistance to their clients for a fee.
 They must offer investment advice in the client’s best interests.
 They consider the client’s current financial position and future goals before advising them about investments.
 All the RIAs have to pass certification exams conducted by SEBI.

 Some people maintain a year-round relationship with their investment advisor, meeting with them a few times a year.
 Others may prefer to make most of their financial decisions on their own and only seek advice from a professional when they have a specific problem.